Lam Chun-sing

-Lam Chun-sing (born 1981) is a Hong Kong trade unionist and politician who has been a member of the Legislative Council of Hong Kong from the Election Committee constituency since 2022, as a member of the Federation of Hong Kong and Kowloon Labour Unions.
+Lam Chun-sing (林振昇; born 1981) is a Hong Kong trade unionist and politician who has been a member of the Legislative Council of Hong Kong from the Election Committee constituency since 2022, as a member of the Federation of Hong Kong and Kowloon Labour Unions.
 He was the chair of the Federation of Hong Kong and Kowloon Labour Unions and is a member of the pro-Beijing camp.

 Early life and education

-Chun-sing graduated with a bachelor of arts degree in history programme from the Chinese University of Hong Kong in 2003, and conducted postgraduate studies at the Education University of Hong Kong in 2004, and from Tsinghua University with a Master of Public Administration degree.
+Lam graduated with a bachelor of arts degree in history programme from the Chinese University of Hong Kong in 2003, and conducted postgraduate studies at the Education University of Hong Kong in 2004, and from Tsinghua University with a Master of Public Administration degree.
 Chun-sing became a trade union official in 2004.

 Career

-Chun-sing was a candidate in the 2011 Hong Kong local elections.
+Lam was a candidate in the 2011 Hong Kong local elections.

-In the 2021 election Chun-sing won a seat in the Legislative Council of Hong Kong from the Election Committee constituency.
+In the 2021 election, he won a seat in the Legislative Council of Hong Kong from the Election Committee constituency.
 He was the chair of the Federation of Hong Kong and Kowloon Labour Unions until 2017.

-During Chun-sing's tenure on the legislative council he has been a member of the House, Finance, Personall Establishment, and Education committees.
+During his tenure on the legislative council he has been a member of the House, Finance, Personall Establishment, and Education committees.
 He is the president of the Manpower committee.